Scalability

 • Products and services.
 Particularly in the context of cloud infrastructure or SaaS, scalability is the primary measure of success.
 B2B customers, which frequently add users or change their requirements, need flexible services that function at the same speed regardless of the additional load on the server.

 • Business models.
 Scalable companies are able to expand without being hampered by their current resources and structure.
 Some business models are inherently more scalable than others.
-The subscription business model (or, really, any type of recurring revenue model) is generally seen as the most scalable.
+The subscription business model (or, any type of recurring revenue model) is the most scalable.

 • Organizational structures.
 As businesses move through different growth stages, their internal teams usually require some shifting.
 Scalability, in this context, refers to the ability of an organization’s internal departments (e.g., sales, marketing, customer success) and operations to accommodate growth.